janearc/cooking/recipes/coffee/pour-over-notes.md

 notes on pour overs
 ---
+// this is mostly superseded by the "how-to.md" document in this directory

 i've made coffee lots of different ways in lots of different coffee makers, and had lots of different people prepare coffee for me with their preferred means; part of me wishes i weren't quite so stubborn about it, but i don't think there's a better way to make coffee for yourself than a [chemex](http://www.chemexcoffeemaker.com/). i owned an espresso machine for years and was reasonably competent in using it, and i see no reason to go back.

 equipment